-While itchy and possibly uncomfortable, varicose veins on the lower body during pregnancy are not unnatural and typically go away after childbirth.
-Varicose veins pose no threat and are more prevalent in second or third pregnancies and in families with a history of them.
+While itchy and uncomfortable, varicose veins on the lower body during pregnancy are common and typically go away after childbirth.
+Varicose veins are more prevalent during second or third pregnancies and in women with a family history of them.

 Nothing can prevent varicose veins, but these tips can help provide relief: